xaman/StatsForPebble/README.md

 * The **url** of the JSON that contains the configuration of the watchface.
 * The refresh **interval** in minutes (30 by default).

+### How to install it

+The watchface isn't in the Pebble Store by now.
+There are two options:

+* Clone the project and compile it by yourself.
+* Download the latest build from [here](build/).

+To install a **.pbw** in your Pebble, you just need to open it from the official Pebble app in your smartphone.

 ### Examples

 <img src="screenshots/screenshot3.png" width="200" />